 Feature prioritization matrix

 One of the first tasks was to unearth the main sections of the app from the infamous hamburger menu.
 While putting everything behind a single icon was a tidy solution to organizing the many screens, it did a poor job at teaching new users what the app was all about.

 Employing a bottom navigation was a much better solution because it would highlight the main sections of the app on every screen.
 Navigation is important not only for finding your way around, but also showing users at a glance what they can expect from your product.
 I'm also a proponent of using establish design patterns whenever possible, as this helps lighten the cognitive load for your users when they have to learn to use a new UI.

-We went back and forth with different ways to organize the navigation but ultimately settled on four main sections (Live, Music, Podcasts, & Feed) and a smaller unlabeled ‘more’ button.
+We went back and forth with different ways to organize the navigation but ultimately settled on five main sections (Home, Shows, Feed, Events, and My KCRW).